GIVE US A CALL and ask about FREE SHIPPING in the lower 48 states on orders over $99

 Silver Soothing Drops

 When I was a child, I loved exploring my grandmother's house.
-She always had such interesting things to look at, and I was especially fascinated by her medicine chest.
-It was filled with bottles of all shapes and sizes, each labeled with a mysterious name.
+She always offered such interesting things to see, especially her fascinating medicine chest filled with bottles of all shapes and sizes, each bearing a mysterious name.
 Some of my favorites were paregoric, valerian, silver, and slippery elm.
 I would often ask her about the contents of the bottles, and she would tell me stories about when she had used them.
-For example, she would take paregoric for an upset stomach and valerian for nervousness.
-She would use the silver for wounds, mouthwash, and even for cleaning surfaces.
-Sometimes she would even make a poultice out of slippery elm to soothe a sore throat.
-I always thought it was so interesting that she had such a variety of remedies at her disposal.
-Even now, whenever I see a medicine chest, I can't help but think of my grandmother and all the amazing stories she used to tell me.

 Some of the most common compounds, herbs, and spices used by the early pioneers included:

--Black Cohosh: Used for treating menstrual cramps, headaches, and other female health issues.
+• Black Cohosh: Used for treating menstrual cramps, headaches, and other female health issues.

--Ginger: Used for treating nausea, indigestion, and cold symptoms.
+• Ginger: Used for treating nausea, indigestion, and cold symptoms.

--Peppermint: Used for treating stomach pain, nausea, and cold symptoms.
+• Peppermint: Used for treating stomach pain, nausea, and cold symptoms.

--Rosemary: Used for improving memory and concentration, as well as treating headaches.
+• Rosemary: Used for improving memory and concentration, as well as treating headaches.

--Sage: Used for treating colds, coughs, and sore throats.
+• Sage: Used for treating colds, coughs, and sore throats.

--Silver: Sore throats, infections, skin problems
+• Silver: Sore throats, infections, skin problems

--Thyme: Used for treating respiratory problems, stomach pain, and diarrhea.
+• Thyme: Used for treating respiratory problems, stomach pain, and diarrhea.

 Medicine shows were a common occurrence in the United States during the 1800s.
 These shows were traveling salesmen who would sell various medicines and cures to the public.